A Top Child Custody Lawyer in Houston

 A parent should fight for custody when it is in the child’s best interest that they do so.
 A parent’s selfish needs or desires to hurt the other spouse should not be a factor, nor should a parent’s desires to collect child support.
-Keep in mind that fighting for custody can often be expensive, time consuming and may even be harmful to the child emotionally.
+Keep in mind that fighting for custody can often be expensive, time-consuming, and may even be harmful to the child emotionally.

-A child who is 12 years or older can execute an affidavit stating who he or she wants to be his or her managing conservator.
+While children cannot make a final decision on who to live with, a child who is 12 years or older can execute an affidavit through a child custody lawyer stating who he or she wants to be his or her managing conservator.
 The purpose of this affidavit is to inform the judge of the child’s election and is not binding on the judge.
 Additionally, a child older than 12 may be allowed to speak with the judge about his or her preferences regarding living arrangements going forward.

-One of the experienced Houston custody lawyers at Ramos Law Firm can help you decide whether to file sole custody or joint custody.
+One of the experienced child custody lawyers in Houston at Ramos Law Group can help you decide whether to file sole custody or joint custody.
 Texas law presumes that all parents will be granted the title of joint managing conservators.
 The presumption may not apply when issues such as drug abuse, alcohol abuse, or domestic violence affect the children.
 In those instances, one parent may be named the sole managing conservator and the other parent will be named the possessory conservator.

 Texas law presumes that a standard visitation schedule will be followed in most cases for children age 3 and older.
 A judge can deviate from the standard schedule with good cause, and special allowances can be made for religious holidays.